xiaomeixw/Library-Everyday-Gitbook/day13.md

 	<p>
 	<img src="http://i.imgur.com/9ADH9hP.png" width="200px" height="200px" align="left" hspace="15px" />
-	ReactiveX is an API that focuses on asynchronous composition and manipulation of observable streams of data or events by using a combination of the Observer pattern, Iterator pattern, and features of Functional Programming.
+	What is ReactiveX?ReactiveX is an API that focuses on asynchronous composition and manipulation of observable streams of data or events by using a combination of the Observer pattern, Iterator pattern, and features of Functional Programming.
 Handling real-time data is a common occurrence, and having an efficient, clean, and extensible approach to handling these scenarios is important.
 Using Observables and operators to manipulate them, ReactiveX offers a composable and flexible API to create and act on streams of data while simplifying the normal concerns of asynchronous programming like thread creation and concurrency issues.[Translation：开始使用RxJava]
 	</p>

 	Chinese Translation Address : Waiting for someone Translation it.